SrisharanVS/Timeo-Classio/README.md

 1. **Statistical Features**: I used the tsfresh library with MinimalFCParameters to extract statistical features efficiently.
 This approach balances feature richness with computational performance.

-2. **Temporal Features**: I implemented frequency-specific feature extraction that adapts to the data granularity (hourly, daily, weekly, monthly).
-This includes:
-   - Hourly data: hour of day, business hours indicator
-   - Daily data: day of week, weekend indicator
-   - All frequencies: month, day of month

-3. **Data Quality Handling**: I added robust preprocessing to handle missing values through:
+2. **Data Quality Handling**: I added robust preprocessing to handle missing values through:
    - Forward fill and backward fill for internal NaNs
    - Linear interpolation for edge cases
    - Mean imputation as a last resort